Stories From The Camp: White-Water Rafting In Ladakh

 The Zanskar Gorge is described by Wikipedia as a “100-kilometre-wide synclinorium formed by strongly folded and imbricated, weakly metamorphosed sedimentary series.”
 What this means in reality is a vast mountain range, soaring peaks and massive flanks of mountainsides.
 The river twists through galleries of twisted rock formations, acres of glacial till and beds of lithified stone and pebbles.

 The mountainsides are amazingly brightly coloured with tiny vegetation: purples and orange-ochres in vast swathes coating the hills.
 There are apparently snow leopards there, but, of course, we didn’t see any.

-The trip was organised by TUTC but run by a local rafting outfit, and they did a fine job.
+The trip was organised by TUTC through a local rafting outlet, and they did a fine job.
 The route, from the aptly named village of Chilling, is 28 kilometres long, and takes a bit less than three hours.
 Before we started, I was a little nervous about safety standards and the condition of the equipment, this being India, but I needn’t have worried.
 Despite my natural antipathy to being told what to do by a man in dreadlocks, the staff did a fine job.